Crystallizing Schemas with Teleoscope: Thematic Curation of Large Text Corpora on Reddit: Evaluation Deployments

 \textbf{Multiple workflows/workspaces allowed for reproducible exploration and collaboration.} The research team approached collaboration by exploring on their own in independent workspaces, discussing their results, and then collating the results into a single shared workspace.
 Outside collaboration tools were also used, such as email, Zoom, and Google Docs.
 The independent workspaces served as drafting areas, where individual researchers could explore many ideas without committing to the larger team's conception of the dataset, then came together with refined groups and keywords.
 After they collated their results, they performed further data exploration as a team on a single workspace by systematically using our ML operations to ensure completeness.

-One of Teleoscope's key design features is to create reproducible workflows that are able to be inspected by collaborators.
-The above method of exploring in separate workspaces and combining in a shared workspace was enabled by the guarantee of maintaining reproducible results.
+Researchers were also able to compare their curation strategies and pathways with one another in order to surface different interpretive positions towards the data and examine how different curatorial choices led to resultant schemas.

-Along with the above findings, researchers submitted a variety feature requests and bug reports.
+Along with the above findings, researchers submitted a variety of feature requests and bug reports.
 Set operations were the last feature to be developed after some discussion and redesign of our backend graph processing system.